tobybenjaminclark/mema/docbank/mema_page_framework.md

 # What is the MeMa Page Framework?
 MeMa's interface stucture is optimized around **ease of expansion** and **ease of modification**.
 Each `page` is it's own sub-class of the `content frame` superclass in `codebank/mema_content_frame.py`, and should be created in it's own file, similar to the [State Design Pattern](https://en.wikipedia.org/wiki/State_pattern), however instead of states, MeMa uses `pages`.
 This might bring the question ...

-#### What is a page in MeMa?
-Is it like a HTML Page?
+**What is a page in MeMa?
+Is it like a HTML Page?**
 > In MeMa, a **page** is a **frame** that displays content to the user.
 In order to **maintain integrity with expansion**, the MeMa Page Framework doesn't facilitate direct input through the page, as this can become inaccessible if there isn't a **direct physical button mapping.**<br><br>So, this in turn will beg the question: *How can I manage inputs?* Well, in the framework, inputs are handled through a simple `callback` function that will get called when a button gets pressed, the user says something or the dial is rotated on the machine.
 These are passed to the `page` through `json-style` dictionaries, representing what was done, and through what means.

-#### Why implement this through a framework?
+**Why implement this through a framework?**
 > The MeMa Page Framework has **several notable advantages over direct application design**, One of these is that the process of updating the buttons has been **abstracted to a single function** where you pass the new button names, callbacks and a boolean representing whether or not to read the new buttons aloud to the user.<br><br>The Framework still facilitates and caters for all [Tkinter](https://wiki.python.org/moin/TkInter) widgets, meaning that you can still access direct widget **creation, modification and deletion**.
 Alongside this, it helps maintain individual responsibility between pages, and ease of transition between pages.
 In short, **the page framework should make it fast and easy to expand on and add to the MeMa System**.

-#### Where is the control flow between pages handled?
+**Where is the control flow between pages handled?**
 > MeMa Pages are **created and hosted** within the `main_window` class, which essentially acts as an interface between the `io_handler` and the current `page`.
 The `main_window` is also responsible for **switching between pages** and controlling the `button_frame` and requests to the `button_frame` from the current `page`.

 # How to add a new page to the MeMa Framework?
 Creating a new page and adding it to MeMa is an easy-process.
-If you don't want to type out the functions, there is a boilerplate implementation of a MeMa page that can be expanded to any need.
+If you don't want to type out the functions, here is a **boilerplate implementation** of a MeMa page that can be expanded to any need below.

+Please **note** that this doesn't have imports, and will require both `codebank/mema_constants.py` and `codebank/mema_content_frame.py`.
+Imports aren't included in this boilerplate as they are relative and may differ dependent on where the file is located.
+See [here](https://docs.python.org/3/reference/import.html) for more information regarding imports in Python.

 ```python
 class content_page_name(content_frame):